 In its judgment of September 14, 2018, I FSK 1776/16, the Supreme Administrative Court also stated that in art.
 11 paragraph 1, in turn, the definition of "permanent establishment" was included.
-Pursuant to this provision, 'for the purposes of applying Article 44 of Directive 2006/112 / EC, the place of business is any place - other than the place of business of the taxable person referred to in Article 10 of this Regulation - which is sufficiently stable and an appropriate structure in terms of personnel and technical facilities to enable it to receive and use the services provided for its own needs in this permanent establishment. " Provincial Administrative Court in Poznań in the judgment of November 23, 2017, I SA / Po 351/17, analyzing the jurisprudence of the CJEU regarding a permanent place of business in the country, he noted an evolution in the approach to assessing the use of services and supplies by foreign entities by foreign entities by domestic entities.
-According to the Court, it can be concluded that the use of services of other entities or persons (in the realities of analogous facts) under joint business arrangements by a foreign taxpayer allows the creation of an economic platform in a country characterized by elements of permanence, which leads to the creation of a place of business within the meaning provisions of the VAT Act.
+Pursuant to this provision, 'for the purposes of applying Article 44 of Directive 2006/112 / EC, the place of business is any place - other than the place of business of the taxable person referred to in Article 10 of this Regulation - which is sufficiently stable and an appropriate structure in terms of personnel and technical facilities to enable it to receive and use the services provided for its own needs in this permanent establishment. " Provincial Administrative Court in Poznań in the judgment of November 23, 2017, I SA / Po 351/17, analyzing the jurisprudence of the CJEU regarding a permanent place of business in the country, he noted an evolution in the approach to assessing the use of services and supplies by foreign entities by domestic entities.
+According to the Court, it can be concluded that the use of services of other entities or persons (in the realities of analogous facts) under joint business arrangements by a foreign taxpayer allows the creation of a place of business within the meaning provisions of the VAT Act.